 Key Differences Between AMD and Intel:

-The AMD Ryzen 7 7700X excels better in multi-core performance than this cost, so it can help multitask through editing.
 There’s more to talk about in the realm of clock speed: Intel Core i7-13700F boasts higher single-core clock speeds, so the tasks like scrubbing the timeline or applying effects in Adobe Premiere Pro have a chance to be slightly better executed.
-Both perform well, but these offer great performance for tasks such as 1080p to 4K video editing and are upgradable should a need for that ever arise.